 - 2. As many employees as possible shall be given each holiday off consistent with the maintenance of essential City functions. - 3.
-Fair Labor Standards Act (FLSA) non -exempt regular full-time employees are entitled to twice their hourly rate of pay if they work on a City Council approved holiday.
+Fair Labor Standards Act (FLSA) non-exempt regular full-time employees are entitled to twice their hourly rate of pay if they work on a City Council approved holiday.
 Holiday work schedules must be approved by the respective Department Director. - 4.
 Effective October 1, 2017, holiday leave will no longer be accumulated. - 5.
-For administrative personnel working Monday through Friday, if a holiday falls on Saturday or Sunday, the following Monday shall be observed. - 6.
+If a holiday falls on Saturday or Sunday, the following Monday shall be observed.
+If the observed holiday falls on an employee's regular day off, employee's cannot observe the holiday on another work day or bank the holiday. - 6.
 To receive leave for a holiday, an employee must work their last regularly scheduled workday preceding a holiday and their first regularly scheduled workday following a holiday, except for prescheduled personal leave.
 However, if an employee is on paid leave status, but absent from the workplace, for a period in excess of 90 days, the employee will not be eligible to receive leave for a holiday which occurs beyond the 90th day of the absence.